Methods for Population Adjustment with Limited Access to Individual Patient Data: A Review and Simulation Study: Methodology

-For relative effects to be conditionally constant (for unbiased estimation of $\Delta_{AC}^*$), one needs to include in the model the effect modifiers that are imbalanced.
+For relative effects to be conditionally constant across studies, one needs to include in the model the effect modifiers that are imbalanced.
 In addition, the relationship between the effect modifiers and outcome must be correctly specified; in the case of this article, the effect modifiers must have an additive interaction with treatment on the linear predictor scale.
 It is optional to include (and to center) imbalanced variables that are purely prognostic.
 These will not remove bias further but a strong fit of the outcome model may increase precision.
-NICE guidance\cite{phillippo2016nice} suggests adding purely prognostic variables if they increase the precision of the model and account for more of its underlying variance, as reported by model selection criteria (e.g. residual deviance or information criteria).
+NICE guidance\cite{phillippo2016nice} suggests adding purely prognostic variables if they increase the precision of the model and account for more of its underlying variance, as reported by model selection criteria (e.g.~residual deviance or information criteria).
 However, such tools should not guide decisions on effect modifier status, which must be defined prior to fitting the outcome model.
 As effect-modifying covariates are likely to be good predictors of outcome, the inclusion of appropriate effect modifiers should provide an acceptable fit.

-Alternative ``simulation-based'' formulations to STC were originally proposed by the authors of the method.\cite{ishak2015simulation, ishak2015simulated} The NICE Decision Support Unit guidance describes these approaches as follows.
-The joint distribution of $BC$ covariates is approximated under certain parametric assumptions to characterize the $BC$ population, e.g. simulating continuous covariates at the individual level from a multivariate normal with the $BC$ means and the correlation structure observed in the $AC$ IPD.
+Alternative ``simulation-based'' formulations to STC have been proposed.\cite{ishak2015simulation, ishak2015simulated} These are outlined as follows.
+The joint distribution of $BC$ covariates is approximated under certain parametric assumptions to characterize the $BC$ population, e.g.~simulating continuous covariates at the individual level from a multivariate normal with the $BC$ means and the correlation structure observed in the $AC$ IPD.
 A regression of the outcome on the predictors is fitted to the $AC$ patient-level data (this time, the covariates are not centered at the mean $BC$ values).
-Then, the coefficients of this regression are applied to the simulated subject profiles and the linear predictions under $A$ and under $C$ in the $BC$ population are averaged out.
-Neither the original conceptual publications nor NICE guidance provide information about variance estimation, which is likely to be complicated.
+Then, the coefficients of this regression are applied to the simulated subject profiles and the linear predictions for patients under $A$ and under $C$ in the $BC$ population are averaged out.
+The treatment effect for $A$ vs.~$C$ is given by subtracting the average linear prediction under $C$ from the average linear prediction under $A$.
+Neither the original conceptual publications nor NICE guidance provide detailed information about variance estimation, which is likely to be complicated and probably requires bootstrapping or similar approaches.